microsoft/VFSForGit/docs/troubleshooting.md

 Deleting a VFS for Git repo
 ---------------------------

+1. Un-mount the repo.

     Since a VFS for Git clone has a running `GVFS.Mount` process to track the Git index and watch updates from the ProjFS filesystem driver, you must first run `gvfs unmount` before deleting your repository.
 This will also remove the repository from the auto-mount feature of `GVFS.Service`.

+    Make sure the current working directory of your shell is not in the VFS for Git repo and that no other processes are using files in it.
+For example:

+    ```
+    C:\Users\you\big_repo\src\> cd ..\..
+    C:\Users\you\> gvfs unmount big_repo
+    ```

     If you have deleted the enlistment or its `.gvfs` folder, then you will likely see alerts saying "Failed to auto-mount at path `X`".
-To remove this enlistment from the auto-mount feature, remove the appropriate line from the `C:\ProgramData\GVFS\GVFS.Service\repo-registry` file.
+To manually remove this repo from the auto-mount feature, remove the appropriate line from the `C:\ProgramData\GVFS\GVFS.Service\repo-registry` file.

+1. Clean up the remaining folder.
+(Do not try to delete the repo before it is un mounted.)

+    Once un-mounted you can fully clean up the old repo by deleteing it.
+Following the example from above:

+    ```
+    C:\Users\you\> rmdir /S /Q big_repo
+    ```

 Upgrade
 -------